dylankrish/proton-mail-tauri/README.md

-# ProtonMail-Tauri
+# Proton Mail Tauri

-ProtonMail-Tauri is a desktop app that wraps the ProtonMail web app using the Tauri library.
+Proton Mail Tauri is a desktop app that wraps the Proton Mail web app using the Tauri library.

 ## Recommended IDE Setup